Key Takeaways

 Worker injury from chipper — workers comp

-Insurance Journal reported that OSHA cited a Lehigh Valley tree service after a 17-year-old worker died in a woodchipper incident.
-OSHA proposed $124,987 in penalties and alleged failures involving PPE, woodchipper training, first-aid personnel, and fire extinguishers.
+OSHA cited a Lehigh Valley tree service after a 17-year-old worker died in a woodchipper incident, proposing $124,987 in penalties and alleging failures involving PPE, woodchipper training, first-aid personnel, and fire extinguishers.
 Carriers ask about chipper training, PPE requirements, and jobsite supervision because these details affect claim frequency and severity.

 Falling limb damages client property — general liability